EARLY LIFE / YOUTH

 The enterprise ended abruptly when the club’s manager called my father, one of their members, and asked to have me removed from the course.

 “Peter is just a child,” my mother said to my father.
 “Don’t worry, he’ll be like the other children.”

-Numerous other entrepreneurial ventures sprang up over the years.
-“Boogie at the Beach” became an annual summer even where I rented out the beach club where our family belonged, throwing a huge keg party with hamburgers and hot dogs galore and a live rock band – all for an admission price to my “thousand closest friends.”
+Numerous other entrepreneurial ventures sprouted as I grew older.
+“Boogie at the Beach” became an annual summer event where I rented the beach club where our family belonged.
+I organized a huge keg party with hamburgers and hot dogs galore and a live rock band – all for an admission price to my “1,000 closest friends.”
 I learned about supply and demand, inventory control and the pluses and minuses of an all-cash business.